programminghistorian/jekyll/_posts/2025-06-27-bulletin-issue-07.md

 ## Thank you, Jess!

-Our chair of Trustees James Baker shares a few words about Jessica Parr, who is leaving _Programming Historian_ after many years of dedication:
+Our Chair of Trustees James Baker shares a few words about Jessica Parr, who is leaving _Programming Historian_ after many years of dedication:

 "Jess joined the team in 2017 when we were preparing to launch _Programming Historian_ en español.
 In the same year, she took on the role of Managing Editor for our English-language journal, a vital contribution at a time of real growth for the project.
 In her time with us, Jess made a number of substantial contributions to the project, including editing three articles, taking responsibility for internationalisation as Global Team lead, supporting the onboarding of _Programming Historian_ em português, and most recently joining our Trustee group.
 I want to thank Jess for her commitment to _Programming Historian_, especially during her move to her current post at Northeastern University, and look forward to seeing the contributions she makes to Digital History in the future."